 The Association of the British Pharmaceutical Industry (ABPI) is the trade association representing manufacturers of prescription medicines.
-It was formed in 1930 and now represents more than seventy-five companies which supply more than 80 per cent of the medicines used by the National Health Service.
+It was formed in 1930 and now represents companies which supply more than 80 per cent of the branded medicines used by the National Health Service.

-The Code has been regularly revised since its inception in 1958 and is drawn up in consultation with the British Medical Association, the Royal Pharmaceutical Society of Great Britain, the Royal College of Nursing and the Medicines and Healthcare products Regulatory Agency of the Department of Health.
+The Code has been regularly revised since its inception in 1958 and is drawn up in consultation with the British Medical Association, the Royal Pharmaceutical Society, the Royal College of Nursing and the Medicines and Healthcare products Regulatory Agency of the Department of Health.
 Anyone is welcome to send suggestions for amendments or additions to the Code to the PMCPA.

 It is a condition of membership of the ABPI to abide by the Code in both the spirit and the letter.
-Companies which are not members of the ABPI may give their formal agreement to abide by the Code and accept the jurisdiction of the Prescription Medicines Code of Practice Authority and over sixty have done so.
-The current list can be found on the PMCPA website www.pmcpa.org.uk.
+The Code applies to both members and affiliate members of the ABPI.
+Companies which are not members of the ABPI may give their formal agreement to abide by the Code and accept the jurisdiction of the PMCPA and over sixty have done so.
 Thus the Code is accepted by virtually all pharmaceutical companies operating in the UK.